garmann/todo-redis/README.md

 this is a simple implementation for a todo app api.

-**currently under development, right now most of the stuff is not implemented. uploading it step by step.**

 ## tech stack
 - node/express as software layer
 - redis for db persistence
   - which runs in a docker container
 - supertest for http based testing
 - chai for unit based testing

-## todo
-- input validation all fields
-  - post
-  - request params
-  - url parts

 ## setup